 PPP stands for Payment Protection Program, and it’s just, and expansion of an already existing program of the SBA.

-The loan is forgivable up to 8 weeks of payroll and other costs, and remaining loan payments are deferred for up to 6 months.
+For the first round, the loan was forgivable up to 8 weeks of payroll and other costs, and remaining loan payments were deferred for up to 6 months.
+For the second PPP round, you can set your covered period (between 8 and 24 weeks).

-The funds for this program will be provided by approved SBA lenders will provide SBA COVID-19 loans.
-The list of the financial institutions you can borrow from includes banks, credit unions, and fintechs.
+The funds for this program are provided by approved SBA lenders who will provide SBA COVID-19 loans.
+The list of the financial institutions you can borrow from includes banks, credit unions, fintechs, and now, during the second round, maybe even community-based lenders.

 How much can you borrow?